Empire style: History

 The Empire period was popularized by the inventive designs of Percier and Fontaine, Napoleon's architects for Malmaison.
 The designs drew for inspiration on symbols and ornaments borrowed from the glorious ancient Greek and Roman empires.
 Buildings typically had simple timber frames and box-like constructions, veneered in expensive mahogany imported from the colonies.
 Biedermeier furniture also used ebony details, originally due to financial constraints.
 Ormolu details (gilded bronze furniture mounts and embellishments) displayed a high level of craftsmanship.

 General Bernadotte, later to become King Karl Johan of Sweden and Norway, introduced the Napoleonic style to Sweden, where it became known under his own name.
 The Karl Johan style remained popular in Scandinavia even as the Empire style disappeared from other parts of Europe.
 France paid some of its debts to Sweden in ormolu bronzes instead of money, leading to a vogue for crystal chandeliers with bronze from France and crystal from Sweden.

 After Napoleon lost power, the Empire style continued to be in favour for many decades, with minor adaptations.
 There was a revival of the style in the last half of the nineteenth century in France, again at the beginning of the twentieth century, and again in the 1980s.

 The style survived in Italy longer than in most of Europe, partly because of its Imperial Roman associations, partly because it was revived as a national style of architecture following the unification of Italy in 1870.
 Mario Praz wrote about this style as the Italian Empire.
 In the United Kingdom, Germany, and the United States, the Empire style was adapted to local conditions and gradually acquired further expression as the Egyptian Revival, Greek Revival, Biedermeier style, Regency style, and late-Federal style.

+The more bombastic type of Stalinist architecture is sometimes referred to as Stalin's, or Stalinist, Empire style, which the Soviet Union exported to the wider Soviet bloc - for the most prominent examples see here.